aspose-words/Aspose.Words-Documentation/java/developer-guide/programming-with-documents/document-builder-overview/_index.md

 url: /java/document-builder-overview/
 ---

-[DocumentBuilder](https://apireference.aspose.com/words/java/com.aspose.words/documentbuilder) is a powerful class that associates with [Document](https://apireference.aspose.com/words/java/com.aspose.words/document) and allows you to build dynamic documents from scratch or add new elements to an existing one.
+[DocumentBuilder](https://apireference.aspose.com/words/java/com.aspose.words/documentbuilder) is a powerful class that associates with [Document](https://apireference.aspose.com/words/java/com.aspose.words/document) and enables you to build dynamic documents from scratch or add new elements to an existing one.

 **DocumentBuilder** provides methods to insert text, checkboxes, ole objects, paragraphs, lists, tables, images, and other content elements.
-It allows you to specify fonts, paragraph or section formatting, and perform other operations.
+It enables you to specify fonts, paragraph or section formatting, and perform other operations.

 ## Document Builder or Aspose.Words DOM